 Mike Pence, the new second-in-command explained in the 107th Congress meeting (second session, July 11 2002) that he did not accept evolution and that it was just "a theory" which should be taught in schools alongside other "theories".

-Then we have Ben Carson who will soon be in charge of America's education system and therefore the Scientific understanding of future students.
+Then we have Ben Carson who may soon be in charge of America's education and therefore the Scientific understanding.
 Carson denies evolution, saying that Darwin was encouraged to come up with the idea because he was encouraged by Satan.
 He also describes the Big Bang Theory as a "fairytale" about an "explosion" which "contradicts the second law of thermodynamics".

 Denying the existence of things like climate change, evolution and the big bang is to put yourself firmly in opposition to the Scientific community.
-So it's a problem that the three people who have the most power over American Science don't seem to accept it.
+So it's a problem that the three people who have the most power over American Science don't seem to accept its claims.

 But isn't it just their opinion?